shilohc/rss2018-team4/assets/posts/lab6.md

 #### Overall structure – Shannon Hwang
 The code was structured to reduce the amount of memory allocations.
 When the particle filter initializes, it precomputes the sensor model once and initializes subscribers to LIDAR (`/scan`) and odometry data (`/odom`), publishers for various visualization topics, and a publisher to publish the inferred pose (`/pf/pose/odom`).
 The first lidar and odometry callbacks trigger one-time initialization of arrays for downsampled scans and odometry that are updated on subsequent callbacks.
 Since the odometry topic publishes less frequently than the lidar, an MCL update is performed at the end of the callback.
-In the update, poses are randomly chosen from the existing particles (according to established weights) updated according to the motion model, then weighted accordingt to the sensor model.
+In the update, poses are randomly chosen from the existing particles (according to established weights) updated according to the motion model, then weighted according to the sensor model.

-#### Helper and visualization functions
+#### Helper and visualization functions - Eleanor Pence

+Once the MCL update is complete, the inferred pose is computed, so it can be used in visualization and to build transformations from the map frame to the robot's frame.
+Inferred pose is computed as a weighted average of the particles.
+The transform is built directly from that, though the angle included in that inferred pose must be converted to quanternion form by use of a built-in function, `Utils.angle_to_quaternion`, from the provided lab code.

+Next we publish visualizations of the robot's position and the particle cloud.
+Visualizing the robot's position is simple, as the PoseStamped ROS message type contains all the same information as the inferred position.
+We then call np.random_choice on the array of particles to downsample the particle cloud and publish the position of the particles remaining - the goal is to publish sufficient particles so we can understand what the localization algorithm is doing, but not so many particles that RViz becomes overwhelmed trying to display them all.
+Finally, fake scan

 ## Experimental Evaluation - Shiloh Curtis